 EC: I noticed your work has appeared in a lot of major magazines (Dazed, Vice, etc.) How does that happen for you?

 KB: When my work started appearing on websites, I started doing more fashion editorial shoots, creatives with my friends in Iceland, and Vancouver later on.
 Then I started submitting my work into those magazines.
 After I got enough work published I started getting clients here and there.
 The more clients you get under your belt, the more work you get organically.
 That’s how you start approaching brands and approaching people.
 Sometimes I get random emails.

 EC: How do you approach brands you want to work with?

 KB: You have to have the right connections.
-If you know somebody who works at a company, they can connect you. in way it’s about who you know, you need to meet the right people to help you get your work forward, but obviously your work has to be strong.
+If you know somebody who works at a company, they can connect you.
+In a way it’s about who you know.
+You need to meet the right people to help you get your work forward, but obviously your work has to be strong.